128th Mountain Assault Brigade (Ukraine): Independent Ukraine

 In accordance with a decree of 23 August 1998, Colonel Oleksandr Maslenchuk – commander of the 128th Mechanised Division of the 38th Army Corps of the Operational Command West; was promoted to major-general.

-On 27 May 2000 the Minister of Defense, General of the Army Oleksandr Kuzmuk presented the division with its Battle Banner, and read the Order of the President of Ukraine awarding the division the honourable name "Zakarpattia".
+On 27 May 2000 the Minister of Defense, General of the Army Oleksandr Kuzmuk presented the division its new Battle Colours, and read the Order of the President of Ukraine awarding the division the honorable name "Zakarpattia".

-In 2002, the division was under the 38th Army Corps.
+Until 2002, the division was under the command of the 38th Army Corps.
 After the 38th Army Corps was disbanded, the division became part of the 13th Corps.

 On 18 June 2004 the 128th Guards Motor Rifle Division was reorganized into a brigade by the order of the Minister of Defense.

 In 2013, the brigade became the 128th Mountain Brigade.

-In 2014–15 the brigade fought in the War in Donbas, taking part in the Battle of Debaltseve.
+In 2014–15 the brigade fought in the war in Donbas, taking part in the Battle of Debaltseve.
 For his leadership in the Battle of Debaltseve, brigade commander Colonel Serhiy Shaptala was awarded the title Hero of Ukraine.

 The brigade has a training ground near the city of Vynohradiv.

 On 18 November 2015, the brigade's honorifics "Turkestan twice Red Banner" were removed as part of an Armed Forces-wide removal of Soviet awards and honorifics.
-The "Zakarpattia" battle honour, awarded for the liberation of the area in 1945, remained.
+The "Zakarpattia" battle honor, awarded for the liberation of the area in 1945, remained.
 On 22 August 2016, its Guards title was also removed.

+Russian invasion of Ukraine

+A base belonging to the 128th Brigade was bombarded as part of the initial Russian strikes on military targets on 24 February 2022.
+The brigade abandoned its base and was deployed to the vicinity of Melitopol.
+It was eventually pushed 70 miles to the north, where it took up positions to prevent Russian forces from reaching the city of Zaporizhzhia, as of April 2022.

+A battalion tactical group of the 128th Brigade under Col. Denys Chaiuk was at training grounds in Dnipropetrovsk Oblast at the beginning of the war.
+It traveled 200 km in order to reach Melitopol by the next day, covering the retreat of units of the National Guard of Ukraine from the city.
+It later withdrew to the Vasylivka-Tokmak defensive line, and eventually to a defensive line at Kam'yanske-Orikhiv where it successfully halted the Russian offensive.

-In April 2022, the brigade took part in the defence of Ukraine during the 2022 Russian invasion of Ukraine, fighting in the Luhansk region, soldiers of the brigade reportedly took part in the Battle of Kreminna, suffering some losses.
+In April 2022, units of the brigade took part in the fighting in the Luhansk region.
+On 7 April, it was announced that soldiers of the brigade had pushed Russian troops 6-10 kilometers away from Kreminna.